 - complete 4-H enrollment with their local 4-H Agent,

-- return a project evaluation with their record book submission (All responses will remain anonymous and youth may indicate that they choose not to participate in the survey if desired.),
+- submit their project record book including the project evaluation code (All survey responses will remain anonymous and youth may indicate that they choose not to participate in the survey if desired.),

 - Look for winners to be announced:

 - County - mid-February